Childcare Abuse Solicitors

-- 75 per cent of pre-schools and creches are in breach of the childcare regulations
+- 75% of pre-schools and creches are in breach of the childcare regulations

-- 34 per cent are in breach of five or more regulations
+- 34% are in breach of five or more regulations.

-- 57 per cent of Dublin creches had 5 or more breaches while 86 per cent did in Kildare had 5 or more breaches last year
+- 57% of Dublin creches had 5 or more breaches, while 86 % in Kildare had 5 or more breaches last year

-- 48 per cent of creches were in breach of regulation 8 concerning the adult/child ratios and staff background checks
+- 48% of creches were in breach of regulation 8 concerning the adult/child ratios and staff background checks

-- 29 per cent of creches were in breach of regulation 19 concerning the overcrowding and upkeep of premises
+- 29% of creches were in breach of regulation 19 concerning the overcrowding and upkeep of premises

-- 41 per cent of creches were in breach of regulation 27 on measures to provide a safe environment
+- 41% of creches were in breach of regulation 27 on measures to provide a safe environment

 - One in seven creches nationally were in breach of regulation 5 concerning the welfare of children

-Barnardo’s have a helpful Parents Guide in relation to childcare.
-Below are helpful points in relation to the information that you can legally request from your child’s creche, pre-school or nursery:
+Barnardo’s has a helpful Parents Guide in relation to childcare.
+Below are helpful points in relation to the information that you can legally request from your child’s creche, pre-school, or nursery: